 Why did you decide to become a social worker, and how did you end up specializing in working with the deaf and hard of hearing?

 I didn’t get a bachelor’s in social work, but I decided to do a practicum while earning my undergraduate degree.
 While doing that, I was connected with therapists and discovered that they were social workers.
 They let me know that since I wanted to pursue therapy, social work was a pretty good option.
-Like so many other folks that I encounter today, I didn’t even really know what a master’s in social work was or what a clinical social worker did.
+Like so many other folks that I encounter today, I didn’t even really know what an MSW program was or what a clinical social worker did.
 It’s amazing how often I have to explain that.

 When I was in undergraduate school, I also took American Sign Language as my foreign language.
 When I was looking for social work graduate programs, I knew I wanted to study in the South.
 (I’m originally from northern Arizona and was going to school in southern Arizona.)

 At the time, East Carolina University here in Greenville, North Carolina, had a grant program where you could earn your MSW with a deaf and hard of hearing certificate.
 As far as I know, that was the only program in the nation that offered that at the time.
 Luckily, I was accepted to the MSW program and the deaf and hard of hearing certificate program.
 It was by happenstance but good synchronicity.

 Were there any courses or lessons that have made a difference in your work with the deaf and hard of hearing?

 I had taken a few years off from signing after I took my required undergraduate courses for foreign language.
 Even though I took additional courses, there were still a couple of years that I didn’t sign very often, so becoming proficient again in sign language was pretty interesting.

 I was super-fortunate to have a graduate school classmate who was deaf, so in any of the classes that I had with her, I observed the interpreters and watched them to learn different signs.